George Henry Boughton

-Life and work
+Early life and education

 Boughton was born in Norwich in Norfolk, England, the son of farmer William Boughton.
+The family immigrated to the United States in 1835, and he grew up in Albany, New York, where he started his career as a self-taught artist.
+He was influenced by the artists of Hudson River School.

+Career

-The family immigrated to the United States in 1835, and he grew up in Albany, New York where he started his career as a self-taught artist.
-At this early stage he was influenced by the artists of the Hudson River School.
-By the age of 19 he was recognised as a landscape painter and opened his first studio in 1852.
-In 1853, the American Art Union purchased one of his early pictures which financed six months of studying art in England.
-He concluded this period of his training with a sketching tour of the Lake District, Scotland and Ireland.
+By the age of 19, Boughton was recognized as a landscape painter and opened his first studio in 1852.
+In 1853, the American Art-Union purchased one of his early pictures which financed six months of studying art in England.
+He concluded this period of his training with a sketching tour of the Lake District, Scotland, and Ireland.

-After coming back to the USA, Boughton exhibited his works in Washington, D.C. and New York, but in the late 1850s he finally made a decision to move to Europe.
-From 1859–61 he studied art in France under Pierre Edouard Frère (1819–1886) and Edward Harrison May (1824–1887).
+After returning to the U.S., Boughton exhibited his works in Washington, D.C. and New York City.
+But in the late 1850s, he decided to move to Europe, where, from 1859 to 1861, he studied art under Pierre Edouard Frère (1819–1886) and Edward Harrison May (1824–1887) in France.

-In 1861 Boughton opened a studio in London, and, although living in England, nevertheless focused on subjects of early American Colonial history, and an American critic noticed that "for early history of this country his talents seems to be peculiarly fitted."
-His subject-pictures, such as the Early Puritans of New England Going to Church (1867), were especially popular.
+In 1861, Boughton opened a studio in London.
+While living in England, he focused on subjects of early American colonial history, and an American critic noticed that "for early history of this country his talents seems to be peculiarly fitted."
+His subject pictures, such as the Early Puritans of New England Going to Church (1867), were especially popular.
 The Return of the Mayflower (shown at the Goupil Gallery, New York in 1871) was praised as "a picture which will live as long as the memory of the Mayflower itself lasts."

-Vincent van Gogh, who lived London in 1873–75, was much impressed by Boughton’s painting Godspeed!
+Vincent van Gogh, who lived in London from 1873 to 1875, was impressed by Boughton's painting Godspeed!
 Pilgrims Setting Out for Canterbury.
 Then working as a minister, he gave a sermon inspired by the painting, and wrote about it to his brother Theo.
 The Boughton painting is now part of the collection of the Van Gogh Museum in Amsterdam.